viragbioinfo/VIBE2022-test.github.io/_rooms/room-a.md

 ---
-name: Room A
+name: Lecture theatre
 ---

-A short way description on how to find the room
+Ground floor of the School of Medicine, on the left as you come in the main door.